anvial/juju/docs/reference/hook-command/list-of-hook-commands/secret-get.md

 (hook-command-secret-get)=
 # `secret-get`
 ## Summary
-Get the content of a secret.
+Gets the content of a secret.

 ## Usage
 ``` secret-get [options] <ID> [key[#base64]]```